dotnet/docs/docs/csharp/language-reference/builtin-types/nint-nuint.md

 :::code language="csharp" source="snippets/shared/NativeIntegerTypes.cs" id="SizeOf":::

-You can also the equivalent value from the static <xref:System.IntPtr.Size?displayProperty=nameWithType> and <xref:System.UIntPtr.Size?displayProperty=nameWithType> properties.
+You can also get the equivalent value from the static <xref:System.IntPtr.Size?displayProperty=nameWithType> and <xref:System.UIntPtr.Size?displayProperty=nameWithType> properties.

 ## MinValue and MaxValue